MileHacker Logo

 Cultural Festivals

 Smaller, lively Carnival celebrations and parades can occur on Sal during February or March.
-Villages might have small festivals celebrating their the protecting saints, often with music, dancing, and communal meals.
+Villages might have small festivals celebrating their the protecting saints, often with melodies, dancing, and shared meals.

 Relaxation & Wellness

 Many large luxury resorts offer full-service spas with various treatments.
-The Pedra de Lume salt flats offer an unique natural therapy experience.
+The Pedra de Lume areas for evaporating salt from seawater offer an unique natural therapy experience.
 Some accommodations give yoga classes, often on the beach.

 Beach & Pool Clubs

-Santa Maria has many beach and pool clubs, from relaxed beach bars to upscale resort-affiliated clubs.
-They provide a comfortable setting for enjoying the sun, drinks, and food, having direct access to the ocean or a pool.
+Santa Maria possesses numerous beach and pool clubs, from relaxed beach bars to upscale resort-affiliated clubs.
+They present a comfortable setting for enjoying the sun, drinks, and food, with direct access to the ocean or a pool.

 Entertainment & Nightlife